VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/windows.md

 If you want to protect your files there's VeraCrypt, just know that encryption comes with a disk overhead, so, if your on an HDD, windows 10 will be slower than bearable in my experience.

-If you want to be one of the cool kids, use [KeePassXC](https://keepassxc.org) for password managment.
+If you want to be one of the cool kids, use [KeePassXC](https://keepassxc.org) for password management.
 It can generate good passwords for you.

 [TODO] Security

 # 2. Understanding Windows & Fixing issues

 One of the most annoying things about Windows is that it's an absolute pain in the ass to figure out what is going wrong when something goes wrong.
 Still, there's a few things that even knowing about will make fixing issues less awful.
 Some of identifying issues on Windows is, frankly, blind intuition.
-It comes from years of experiance and repeatedly cursing Microsoft's shitty forums and help sections.
+It comes from years of experience and repeatedly cursing Microsoft's shitty forums and help sections.

 So, let's dig into some core window's stuff for just a moment.
 The very TL;DR version: